Gut microbiota drug biotransformation as a tool to unravel the mechanisms of metabolic microbiota-host interactions

 - Incomplete Genome Annotations: These studies depend on largely incomplete microbial genome annotations and are not targeted to identify community-mediated functional traits.

-- Metabolite Origin: Many metabolites can be of both microbial and human origin, which makes it conceptually and methodologically challenging to disentangle metabolic microbiota-host interactions.
+- Metabolite Origins: Many metabolites can be both of microbial and human origin, making it conceptually and methodologically challenging to disentangle metabolic microbiota-host interactions.

 Proposed Strategy